leonardssh/leonardssh/README.md

 Hi, my name is **[Narcis][Greek mythology]**, but you can call me **[Leonard]**.

-I'm a Full-Stack Web Developer based in Rotterdam, the Netherlands.
+I'm a Full-Stack Developer based in Rotterdam, the Netherlands.
 With a passion for building innovative and intuitive web applications, I'm constantly striving to improve my skills and stay up-to-date with the latest technologies.

 <table align="center">
   <tr>